Can You Complete The 12 Steps By Yourself?

 Absolute Awakenings and Alcohol Addiction Recovery

 At Absolute Awakenings, we treat alcohol abuse and dependence disorders of all severities by utilizing a comprehensive continuum of care.
-In addition to proven therapeutic methods of alcohol addiction recovery, we offer a thorough 12 step immersion program that is geared towards teaching our clients the ins and outs of Alcoholics Anonymous and Narcotics Anonymous.
-For more information on Absolute Awakenings, or to get started on your journey of alcohol addiction recovery, please feel free to reach out at any point in time.
+In addition to proven therapeutic methods of alcohol addiction recovery, we offer a thorough 12-step immersion program geared towards teaching our clients the ins and outs of Alcoholics Anonymous and Narcotics Anonymous.
+For more information on Absolute Awakenings or to get started on your journey of alcohol addiction recovery, please feel free to reach out at any point in time.

 - The Twelve Steps | Alcoholics Anonymous.
 Accessed January 17, 2023. https://www.aa.org/the-twelve-steps

 - Kelly JF, Humphreys K, Ferri M. Alcoholics Anonymous and other 12-step programs for alcohol use disorder.
 Cochrane Database Syst Rev. 2020;3(3):CD012880. doi:10.1002/14651858.CD012880.pub2

 - Wilson B. Alcoholics Anonymous: The Big Book.
 Courier Dover Publications; 2019.